SoftwareDesignLab/attack_surface_analysis/2 Coded Data/Readme.md

 - **CodedCVE excel file contains following information:**
   - cve_id: vulnerability identifier
-  - Description: description of the security issue
+  - description: description of the security issue
-  - notes
+  - notes: notes taken during coding process
-  - product
+  - product: product that has the vulnerability
   - open code (where): codes related to entry points
   - open code (what): codes related to target
   - open code (how): codes related to mechanism